jbrigleb/Brevet-Calc-MongoDB-Integrated/README.md

 # Project 5: Brevet time calculator with Ajax and MongoDB

+Extension of the project found the in the Brevet Time Calculator repository.

-reads in and out of mongoDB now. has a separate page for displaying database contents
+Reads in and out of mongoDB now.
+Has a separate page for displaying database contents

 ## Author